Lypeix/space-observatory-api/DEVLOG.md

 ### Session 2 (~15mins)
 - Added delete_celestial_object() in the database layer
 - Hooked up delete_celestial_object() through DELETE endpoint
-- Tested the new function with
+- Tested the new function with SwaggerUI
+- Completed the database-backed CRUD section